heptarch/heptarch.github.io/projects.md

 6. *Focus.* The goal is clearly separating research from its application is focus.
-Researchers work best when their bellies (and wallets) are full, and they get to play around with things they are curious about.
-But, as Kelly realized, if you want to keep up with the frontier, you need to move fast; you can't afford to be distracted
+Researchers work best when their bellies (and wallets) are full, and they get to have fun with their problems.
+But, as Kelly realized, to keep up with the frontier you need to move fast; you can't afford to be distracted.
+This is a subtle business, because what looks like "distraction" to a manager can be lateral inspiration.

 4. *Domain.* This one